 The benefit of having a risk matrix is that it essentially allows for the risk within a project to be calculated faster so that a project management team can prioritize which problems they would need to take action in addressing.
 It also allows for members of the team and its stakeholders to have a visual of all of the factors and their ability to affect a project’s outcome.
 Having a visual understanding of these factors contributes to the confidence that stakeholders will have in going further in execution.

 Using the risk assessment matrix finds itself beneficial for your project management team when it comes to implementing any changes within a project.
 It is best utilized before a team makes any changes in the process of completing a task or if there is a new task altogether.
 If there is new information that is presented about a task, this would be an ideal time for you to determine the risks of applying that information.
 It is also important to develop a matrix when there is a known hazard that has occurred.

 All assessments that are done to build a matrix should be done by the person that is most competent through their knowledge of the project and their ability to perform the proper analysis necessary to identify each risk.
 The framework of building the matrix can be done in 3 steps:

 The final step to creating the matrix is making a determination as to where your team needs to prioritize.
 Once your team establishes which risks are of higher priority, you can now work through the methods of executing the mitigation efforts of the risks.
-Having a strategic plan in action allows for your team to resolve the risks as well as creating a preemptive measure for risks in the future so that they don’t occur again or the the severity of its impact is lessened.
+Having a strategic plan in action allows your team to resolve the risks as well as create a preemptive measure for risks in the future so that they don’t occur again or the severity of their impact is lessened.

 Every project management team will navigate between a variety of other characteristics alongside the probability and impact of a risk when it comes to determine where to prioritize efforts of mitigation.
 These other risk parameters include: